- Career & Major Selection

 Employing Department Contribution Rate = .40%

 - Student employees do not receive vacation, sick leave, or holiday pay; cannot earn annual longevity step increases, and are not eligible to apply for leave of absence.

-- Students may not be compensated for hours not worked, such as in the case of jury duty or emergency university closings (i.e. due to snow, etc).
+- Students shall not be compensated for hours not worked, such as in the case of jury duty or emergency university closings (i.e. due to snow, etc).